gouthamganeshm/online_rti_automation/README.md

-# RTI Online Automation Instructions using Playwright CLI
+# RTI Online Automation using Playwright CLI + Claude Code

-This repository provides a generalized, reusable instruction set for automating RTI request submission on the RTI Online portal using Playwright CLI and an automation agent such as Claude Code.
+Automate filing an RTI request on https://rtionline.gov.in/ using Playwright CLI and Claude Code by executing a reusable instruction file.

-The automation is driven entirely by the instruction file and can be reused by replacing placeholder values.
+This repository is designed so that **Claude Code reads a markdown instruction file and performs all actions automatically**, with minimal human input.

 ---